By José Alberto Hermosillo

 similar scenario where domestic partners can’t see the person they love and

-live with at emergency rooms, even if they are dying.
-A similar case is presented the the Oscar-winning Chilean film "A Fantastic Woman."
+live in emergency rooms, even if they are dying.
+A similar case is presented in the Oscar-winning Chilean film “A Fantastic Woman.”

 The novel Italian director Filippo Meneghetti talked to us at a virtual premiere hosted by Julianne Moore in Los Angeles.
 He denoted that this, his first film, made in France, had a long maturation process.
 “Two of Us” is the story of two human beings who want to spend the rest of their lives together.
-He pointed out that in his movie, real-life is told in the most surprising and painful way.
+He pointed out that real life is told most surprisingly and painfully in his movie.

-Years ago, he witnessed a similar situation with two significant persons in his life.
+Years ago, he witnessed a similar situation with two significant persons.
 They taught him his love for cinema.
 Therefore, he felt compelled to tell their story as an act of gratitude.

 Visiting another friend in Verona, where the “Romero and Juliette” tragedy occurs, Meneghetti saw two widows living in apartments across from each other.
 When he looked closer, their story clicked with his.
 A simple metaphor where the doors at the lovers’ apartments never close.

 For five years, he worked with his co-writer Malysone Bovorasmy writing the eloquent script.
 They were always playing with the idea of ambiguity.
-From the very beginning, Meneghetti wanted to create a different kind of atmosphere where nothing is real, and everything is a reality.
+From the beginning, Meneghetti wanted to create a different kind of atmosphere where nothing is accurate and everything is a reality.

 The casting was tricky, he said.
-When Meneghetti writes, he never has in mind who will play a character.
+When Meneghetti writes, he never knows who will play a character.
 He wanted two opposite and strong, professional actresses for the leads.
-The cast was a gift from heaven since the troupers' chemistry happens instantaneously.
-The film was hard to pitch for financing.
-Who will put money in a movie about two elderly women in love?
+The cast was a gift from heaven since the troupers’ chemistry happens instantaneously.
+The film took a lot of work to pitch for financing.
+Who will put money into a movie about two elderly women in love?
 The shooting took thirty-one days.